15 lessons to help you ace your back-to-school email marketing campaigns

-Given their understanding of students and what a typical day in their life looks like, Hari Mari promotes a line of sneakers that can stand up to the demands of a busy individual (think: walking to and from classes, hours spent on their feet, etc.).
+Given their understanding of students and what a typical day in their life looks like, Hari Mari takes this opportunity to promote a line of sneakers that can stand up to the demands of a busy individual (walking to and from classes, spending hours on their feet, etc.).

-10. She’s Birdie back to school email message offers a discount
+10. She’s Birdie encourages on-campus safety with a discount

 Subject line: 🐥 10% Off Back to School Sale Starts Today!